apache/accumulo-website/_posts/blog/2019-08-12-why-upgrade.md

 More examples for [Key] and [Mutation].

-## Offline creation
+## Table creation options

-Tables can now be created with splits offline.
-This frees up online resources to perform other critical operations.
-See {% ghi 573 %}.
+Tables can now be created with splits, which is much faster than creating a table and then adding splits.
+Tables can also be created in an offline state now.
+The new bulk import API supports offline tables.
+This enables the following method of getting a lot of data into a new table very quickly.

+  * Create offline table with splits
+  * Bulk import into new offline table
+  * Bring table online

+See the javadoc for {% jlink org.apache.accumulo.core.client.admin.NewTableConfiguration %} and search for methods introduced in 2.0.0 for more information.

 ## Search Documentation